oracle/odpi/doc/src/structs/dpiErrorInfo.rst

     The OCI error code if an OCI error has taken place.
 If no OCI error has taken place the value is 0.

-.. member:: uint16_t dpiErrorInfo.offset
+.. member:: uint16_t dpiErrorInfo.offset16

-    The parse error offset (in bytes) when executing a statement or the row offset when performing bulk operations or fetching batch error information.
-    If neither of these cases are true, the value is 0.
+    The 16-bit value of :member:`~dpiErrorInfo.offset` retained for backwards compatibility.
+This member will be removed at some point in the future.

 .. member:: const char \*dpiErrorInfo.message